What is open access?

 Hybrid OA - some subscription-based journals are "hybrid" with a portion of articles being open access and the rest of articles are available to subscribers only.
 Authors of accepted articles in the hybrid model are often required to pay an article processing charge (APC) fee.

-In recent years, "Platinum Open Access" has been used for those open access journals that authors are not required to pay for an article processing charge.
-Some of these journals may ask for a minimal processing charge.
-Generally these journals are free to authors and readers.
+In recent years, "Platinum Open Access" has been used for those open access journals that are free for authors to publish with and free to everyone to read online.
+However, some of these journals may ask for a minimal processing charge.
 Platinum OA journals are usually funded by non-profit organisations (e.g. universities) or by donations.

 Many university libraries provide an open access platform for open access journals published by their academic staff.